FC Barcelona C

-Futbol Club Barcelona C was a Spanish football team that folded on 2 July 2007.
+Fútbol Club Barcelona C was a Spanish football team that folded on 2 July 2007.
 The youth team of FC Barcelona, it played its home games at the Mini Estadi.

 Founded in 1967 as Barcelona Amateur, it adopted the name FC Barcelona C in 1993.
 Unlike the English League, youth teams in Spain play in the same football pyramid as their senior team rather than a separate league.
 However youth and reserve teams cannot play in the same division as their senior teams.
+FC Barcelona C played its matches at the Mini Estadi, a stadium located within the club's facilities on Diagonal, attached to Camp Nou, with a capacity for 15,276 spectators.

-FC Barcelona last played in the fourth division.
+FC Barcelona C last played in the fourth division.
 They were ineligible for promotion to the third level, as FC Barcelona B were playing in that category.
 Club president Joan Laporta chose not to inscribe the team in Primera Catalana for 2007–08, after the B team dropped to the fourth level.